Ba4bes/25daysofserverless/Day8Status/Readme.md

 ## Process

+*Update: For this challenge, I originally submitted the files in the folder Day8v1.*
+*I have since created a new function app that fits the challenge better and has cleaned up code.*

+### original: Day8v1

 I really really really really tried to get a PowerShell Function App to talk to SignalR.
 I just couldn't get it.
 After a while I decided to go for a different route.

 This is a PowerShell Function App.